 - Instant experience – a mini-landing page for a store right inside the Facebook app that can feature text, images, lead forms

 Actually, both platforms deal with text, images and videos.
-Videos for Google ads are usually displayed on bigger screens, so you may want to put more effort into video production.
+Videos for Google ads are usually displayed on bigger screens, so you may want to put more effort into video production especially if brand awareness is your objective.
 Facebook ads work well with short videos that can be made with the help of the built-in toolkit.

 Both platforms allow you to target based on more or less similar parameters: